allegro/allegro.tech/_posts/2020-04-16-immutability-in-java.md

 It is always more fun to look in a negative way at something everyone loves ;)

 So what are these problems:
-1. how hard is to use immutable pattern correctly in Java compared to other languages
+1. how hard it is to use immutable pattern correctly in Java compared to other languages
 2. impact on the performance in Java, and how other languages deal with it

 While I can’t really propose any good solution for these problems I hope I will be able to show you